ninety47/dukascopy/README.md

 dukascopy-bi5
 =============

-LIbrary for handling binary data from Dukascopy tick files.
+Library for handling binary data from Dukascopy tick files.